Online privacy statement

 How will PHOENIX TECHNOLOGY SYSTEMS INC. use the personal data it collects about me?

-Phoenix Technology Systems will process (collect, store and use) the information you provide in a manner compatible with the EU’s General Data Protection Regulation (GDPR).
+PTS will process (collect, store and use) the information you provide in a manner compatible with the GDPR and similar applicable regulations, such as the United Kingdom GDPR.
 We will keep your information accurate and up to date, and not keep it for longer than is necessary.
-Phoenix Technology Systems is required to retain information in accordance with the law, such as information needed for audit purposes.
+PTS is required to retain information in accordance with the law, such as information needed for audit purposes.
 How long certain kinds of personal data should be kept may also be governed by specific business-sector requirements and agreed practices.
-Personal data may be held in addition to these periods depending on individual business needs.
+Personal data may be held for longer than these periods depending on individual business needs.

 Under what circumstances will PHOENIX TECHNOLOGY SYSTEMS INC. contact me?